LabKey/labkey-ui-components/packages/querygrid/README.md

 *Released*: ???
 * Add getFilterListFromQuery
 * Add optional parameters to getSelection and pass through from getSelected so filters in the query string are used
+* Add optional properties for LookupSelectInput to allow filtering and sorting of options

 ### version 0.20.0
 *Released*: 8 October 2019